turbot/guardrails-samples/calculated_policies/multi_cloud_storage_cost_savings/README.md

 - `Azure > Storage > Storage Account > Access Tier`
 - `AWS > S3 > Bucket > Versioning`

+For Azure, the calculated policy sets the storage tier to "Cool" when an Azure label matching {Environment:=Dev} is present on a storage account resource

+For AWS, the calculated policy disables S3 versioning when an AWS tag matching {Environment:=Dev} is present on an S3 bucket resource.

 ### Template Input (GraphQL)

 The template input to a calculated policy is a GraphQL query.